Jane Eyre (1956 TV series)

 Jane Eyre is a six-part 1956 British TV adaptation of the 1847 novel by Charlotte Brontë.
-Unlike most BBC programming of the 1950s, the series survives intact, but has not been shown publicly in years.
-A 55 second clip from the second episode is available on BBC iPlayer.
+Unlike most BBC programming of the 1950s, the series survives intact, but had not been shown publicly in decades beyond a single 55 second clip on BBC iPlayer, until a complete bootlegged copy of all six episodes was uploaded to YouTube on 5 June 2025.